ETA10: Criticism

 Despite eventual adoption of UNIX, poorly developed system software remained one flaw of the ETA10 line.
 According to one description of the system:

 Without NSF funding, the von Neumann center could be doomed.
 "I don’t think we can function without federal support," says Cohen.
 Even if the center does operate at a vastly reduced level, its machines continue to be plagued by software problems.
 The NSF review panel found that the ETA10 suffered a software failure once every 30 hours, and that its ability to run programs on more than one of its eight processors at any one time was poor.
 Although its hardware is still considered state-of-the-art, the overall package is an "extremely immature computer system," the panel concluded.

 The late delivery and operating problems contributed to this demise as well as management problems.

-It is a mistake to believe that ETA's demise was based solely on operating system choice or existence.
+ETA's demise was not based solely on operating system choice or existence.
 The Fortran compiler (ftn200) had not changed from the CDC205.
 This compiler retained vendor-specific programming performance features (known as the Q8* subroutine calls) in an era when supercomputer users were realizing the necessity of source code portability between architectures.
 Additionally, the compiler optimizations were not keeping up with existing technology as shown by the Japanese supercomputer vendors as well as the newer minisupercomputer makers and competition at Cray Research.

 In general, computer hardware manufacturers prior and up to that period tended to be weak on software.
 Libraries and available commercial and non-commercial applications help build an installed user base.
 CDC was relatively weak in this area, and some of the best operating systems that CDC provided to customers were productized versions of an OS written by Lawrence Livermore Laboratories.

 According to NASA, the hardware was very poorly designed, and failed to complete any acceptance tests at the Ames Research Center.
 This one event is considered among CDC insiders to be the downfall of ETA, which folded as a result of NASA saying no (and in a domino effect DOD, etc.).